 Each year, more than 1,000 Shenandoah students choose to live in one of the university’s 11 residence halls.
 Residence halls are divided by class rank.
 It is our priority that students live in a residential communities populated by their peers.
 Each residence hall is unique in both style and characteristics.
-Professional Area Coordinators (ACs) and student staff Resident Assistants (RAs) live in every hall and are there to provide an amazing, caring system of support for all residential students.
+Professional Area Coordinators (ACs), Graduate Hall Directors, and student staff Resident Assistants (RAs) live in every hall and are there to provide an amazing, caring system of support for all residential students.

 Living on campus is one of the most dynamic aspects of the college experience.
 Living on campus means quickly getting to classes and activities, meeting lots of people, and having the opportunity to experience everything our campus has to offer.
+Living on campus helps students become more independent and prepares them for life after college.
 Research consistently shows that students who live on campus have better graduation rates, higher GPAs, and report a greater satisfaction with their collegiate experience.

 Shenandoah students are required to maintain a full-time course load to live on campus.

 To make an adjustment to your meal plan, go back into your housing portal and find the meal plan selection page toward the end of your application.

 - The last day to lower your meal plan for the fall term will be on the Add/Drop deadline for academic courses, which is Sept.
 5, 2023.

 - You can raise your meal plan at any point in the semester.

 - First-year students can choose between the 15 and 19 per week meal plans.